redhat-developer/vscode-java/README.md

 * `java.format.onType.enabled` : Enable/disable on-type formatting (triggered on `;`, `}` or `<return>`).
 * `java.completion.guessMethodArguments` : When set to true, method arguments are guessed when a method is selected from as list of code assist proposals.
 * `java.completion.enabled` : Enable/disable code completion support.

-*New in 0.33.0:*
-* `java.clean.workspace` : Clean the Java language server workspace.

 Troubleshooting
 ===============